yochaigal/cairn/wip/2e/forest-seeds.md

 ### Foraging Path, Distant Singing

-An old Witch once survived purely from the plentiful fruit on this trail.
-Her magic has outlived her now, including her obedient two-legged hut, the strange weather in **6**, and the faint sounds of an woman singing a lullaby.
+Anglwyst survived largely on the plentiful fruit found on this trail.
+Her magic was so powerful that echoes of her presence still mark the path, as those who travel it can still hear her faint, chipper singing.

 ### Dry Riverbed, Tree Carvings

 A river once ran through West end of the forest, but dried up after the witch died.
 Her runes still mar the surface of some trees here.

-### Hunter's Track, Peripheral Images
+### Hunter's Track, Claw Marks

-The hermit of **3** still hunts along this trail, obeying the laws of old.
-He is over 200 years old, and doesn't plan on dying until he's good and ready.
-Sometimes visions of him as a younger - and happier - man appear along the path, just out of sight.
-They vanish just as soon as they appear.
+Dormin allows outsiders to hunt their quarry on this trail and no other, so long as they never kill any creature with white in their fur.

 ### POIs